ConnorAtherton/git-identify/README.md

 ### Running

-To start, create a `~/.git_identities` file that follows the example file below.
+To start, create a `~/.git_identities` file that follows the example below.
 The syntax tries to follow the `.git/config` style where possible.

 ```